Edité par Oxford University Press (edition 2), 2021

 Langue: anglais

-Ajouter au panierHardcover.
+Ajouter au panierPaperback.
 Etat : new.
-Hardcover.
+Paperback.
 The second edition of An Introduction to Nonlinear Finite Element Analysis has the same objective as the first edition, namely, to facilitate an easy and thorough understanding of the details that are involved in the theoretical formulation, finite element model development, and solutions of nonlinear problems.
 The book offers an easy-to-understand treatment of the subject of nonlinear finite element analysis, which includes element development frommathematical models and numerical evaluation of the underlying physics.
 The new edition is extensively reorganized and contains substantial amounts of new material.
 Chapter 1 in the secondedition contains a section on applied functional analysis.
 Chapter 2 on nonlinear continuum mechanics is entirely new.
 Chapters 3 through 8 in the new edition correspond to Chapter 2 through 8 of the first edition, but with additional explanations, examples, and exercise problems.
 Material on time dependent problems from Chapter 8 of the first edition is absorbed into Chapters 4 through 8 of the new edition.
 Chapter 9 is extensively revised and it contains up to date developments in the largedeformation analysis of isotropic, composite and functionally graded shells.
 Chapter 10 of the first edition on material nonlinearity and coupled problems is reorganized in the second edition by movingthe material on solid mechanics to Chapter 12 in the new edition and material on coupled problems to the new chapter, Chapter 10, on weak-form Galerkin finite element models of viscous incompressible fluids.
 Finally, Chapter 11 in the second edition is entirely new and devoted to least-squares finite element models of viscous incompressible fluids.
 Chapter 12 of the second edition is enlarged to contain finite element models of viscoelastic beams.
 In general, all of the chapters of the secondedition contain additional explanations, detailed example problems, and additional exercise problems.
-Although all of the programming segments are in Fortran, the logic used in these Fortran programs istransparent and can be used in Matlab or C++ versions of the same.
+Although all of the segments are in Fortran, the logic used in these Fortran programs is transparentand can be used in Matlab or C++ versions of the same.
 Thus the new edition more than replaces the first edition, and it is hoped that it is acquired by the library of every institution of higher learning as well as serious finite element analysts.The book may be used as a textbook for an advanced course (after a first course) on the finite element method or the first course on nonlinear finite element analysis.
-A solutions manual is available on request fromthe publisher to instructors who adopt the book as a textbook for a course.
+A solutions manual is available on request from the publisherto instructors who adopt the book as a textbook for a course.
 The second edition of An Introduction to Nonlinear Finite Element Analysis offers an easy-to-understand treatment of nonlinear finite element analysis, which includes element development from mathematical models and numerical evaluation of the underlying physics.
 Additional explanations, examples, and problems have been added to all chapters.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+This item is printed on demand.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.

 Edité par Oxford University Press, 2014